Benk0Dev/Benk0Dev/README.md

 ## Hi there, I'm Benko 👋

-I'm **Benas Kuliesis** — a Computer Science student and self-taught full-stack developer.
+I'm a Computer Science student and self-taught full-stack developer.
 Looking for new projects, internships, and ways to grow.

 ### 🛠️ Tech Stack